Princess Diana Loved Pranking Princes William And Harry With Cheeky Gag Gifts For Christmas

 Princess Diana loved pranking her sons with silly gag gifts for Christmas, including giving Prince Harry fake dog poop one year.
-Harry, of course, loved it, and planned to startle his grandmother, Queen Elizabeth with it, The Mirror reports.
+Harry, of course, loved it and planned to startle his grandmother, Queen Elizabeth, with it, The Mirror reports.

 There are several adjectives to describe Princess Diana and her life, and not all of them good.
-“Tragic,” and “misunderstood” often appear alongside words like “loving” and “devoted.”
-But according to her former butler and confidante, Paul Burrell, you can add the word “cheeky” to the list – “cheeky” being a British word that, in this context anyway, means something akin to “playfully naughty.”
+“Tragic” and “misunderstood” often appear alongside words like “loving” and “devoted.”
+But according to her former butler and confidant, Paul Burrell, you can add the word “cheeky” to the list – “cheeky” being a British word that, in this context anyway, means something akin to “playfully naughty.”

-Burrell tells his interviewer that the former Princess of Wales loved to laugh and joke with the boys, and loved pulling playful pranks with them – playful pranks that they would turn around and use on other members of the family.
-This was especially true at Christmas, when she would look for silly gag gifts to stuff into the boys’ Christmas stockings.
+Burrell tells his interviewer that the former Princess of Wales loved to laugh and joke with the boys and loved pulling playful pranks with them – playful pranks that they would turn around and use on other members of the family.
+This was especially true at Christmas when she would look for silly gag gifts to stuff into the boys’ Christmas stockings.

 “She’d spend hours looking for jokey things for their stockings.
 One year, Harry got fake dog poo.”